Flamingo Stablecoin FUSD

 FUSD

-FUSD’s value is collateralized by mainstream Neo N3 assets tradable on Flamingo — FLUND, bNEO, and fWBTC.
+FUSD’s value is collateralized by mainstream Neo N3 assets tradable on Flamingo — FLM, FLUND, bNEO, WBTC, and WETH.
 FUSD can be minted by anyone whose connected wallet holds at least one of these tokens.

 The Vault